mattcarter11/hostapd-mac-monitor/README.md

 # A brief explanation
 This script provides way to setup a monitoring service of specific MACs for a Hostapd Wifi Access Point.

+It uses the *hostapd-cli list_sta* to list the connected devices to the AP.

 # Setup
 1. Install python3